mohona6646/COMP472_Mini-Project2/README.md

 - To run the the .py files, first add the files in your IDE.
 Then run it on an python environment.
 Make sure that you download the sample-input.txt and 50PuzzlesInput.txt in the same project directory so it can access the file.

-- To run each algorithm and heuristic, simply uncomment the line of the heuristic or algorithm you wish to test.
+- To run each algorithm and heuristic, simply uncomment the line of the heuristic or algorithm you wish to test from the main.py class.